|Nutritional Guidelines (per serving)|

 Remove any yellowed leaves from the Brussels sprouts and cut them in half.

-Place in a bowl and toss with olive oil and salt, then arrange on a foil-lined baking sheet.
+Place Brussels in a bowl and toss with olive oil and salt.
+Arrange them in a single layer on the foil-lined baking sheet.

 Roast for 30 to 45 minutes until slightly crisp on the outside and browned.
 Stir halfway through to promote even browning.

-Melt the butter with lemon juice and pour over the Brussels sprouts.
+In the microwave or small pot on the stove, melt the butter with lemon juice, and then pour over the Brussels sprouts.
+Serve hot.

 How to Choose and Store Brussels Sprouts